In this page

 What is the User Analytics report?

-The User Analytics dashboard presents key performance indicators (KPIs) and comprehensive analytics on the users of your Confluence site.
-With this tool, you can track how users interact with your content and identify "power users" who are the most active, either across the entire site or within specific spaces.
-Gain valuable insights into user activity to support better collaboration and content management.
+The User Analytics dashboard provides KPIs and in-depth analytics on user activity within your Confluence site.
+It allows you to track how users interact with your content and identify 'power users' who are the most active, whether site-wide or in specific spaces.
+Use these insights to enhance collaboration and improve content management.

-Like other dashboards, it converts massive data sets on spaces, pages, blogs and user activities into clear summaries:
+Similar to other dashboards, the User Analytics dashboard transforms data on spaces, pages, blogs and user activities into clear summaries:

 • You can gain insights about your users and their activities.